apdjz/First-Choice-Picker/README.md

 # First-Choice-Picker

 This program  tries to give people their first choice.
-It should give as many lowest choice numbers as possible.
+It should give the least "last" choice numbers as possible.

 Three choices per person

+Ex.
-Ex.person 1 chocolate,candy,sweets.
+person 1 chocolate,candy,sweets.

 person 2 candy, cookies, pie.